 For the first half of the hike, there were glimpses of the Rabacal Valley where I had hiked in the previous days on trails such as Levada das 25 Fontes, Levada do Alecrim, Lagoa do Vento, Lagos da Madeira, and Levada da Rocha Vermelha.
 Yes, we did all of those hikes in Rabacal!
 The views aren’t constant though as often you will find yourself surrounded by tall bushes.
 During these moments, your concentration will be squarely on marching up and down the constant stream of stairs that are spread throughout this trail.

-The first main highlight of the trail is a little viewpoint after approximately 4-kilometers on the trail.
-It was the perfect opportunity for a snack break and do look down into Rabacal and identify the other trails we had explored in the days earlier.
+The first main highlight of the trail is a little viewpoint after approximately 4 kilometers on the trail.
+It was the perfect opportunity for a snack break and to look down into Rabacal and identify the other trails we had explored in the days earlier.

 After the viewpoint, you again head back across the main road and this is one you really begin to delve into the beauty of the UNESCO Laurisilva Forest.
 You can sense a distinct change in the flora and the trees as it becomes a little wilder.
 From this point on, the trail is much more natural and we even followed the wrong path a few times.
 This tells you that the path isn’t quite as defined as the other side of the road.